A non-relativistic Dirac equation: An application to photo ionization of highly charged hydrogen-like ions: Theory and implementation

+where $H_I$ would correspond to $\alpha_z$ in the case of Eq.~(\ref{Hseparate}) and $p_z \beta$ and $\beta$, respectively, in the case of Eq.~(\ref{SemiRelDirac}).
+Each of these coupling elements is to be multiplied with their appropriate time-dependent factor.
+The corresponding non-relativistic matrix elements,

+has $H_I \sim p_z$ for the Hamiltonian of Eq.~(\ref{SchrodHamPert}) and ${\bf p}^2$ and $p_z$, respectively, for Eq.~(\ref{SemiRelSchrodPert}).
+In both cases, the term proportional to ${\bf A}^2$ may safely be ignored since we work within the dipole approximation.
+The radial integrals involved in calculating the coupling elements of Eqs.~(\ref{GenericCoupl}) and (\ref{GenericCouplNonRel}) are evaluated by a Gauss-Legendre quadrature.

-The time evolution is now carried out by propagating the state vector using the Magnus type propagator \cite{Blanes2009}:
+Next, the time evolution is carried out by propagating the state vector using a Magnus type propagator \cite{Blanes2009}:

 This evades the extreme restriction that the numerical time step must be significantly lower than the inverse of the electron's mass energy, which several other propagation schemes suffer from when solving the time-dependent Dirac equation.
-On the other hand, repeatedly exponentiating large matrices, in our case the Hamiltonian matrix may be as large as $893342 \times 893342$, is not tractable either.
+On the other hand, repeatedly exponentiating large matrices is not tractable either.
 To this end, we have approximated the action of the Magnus propagator in Eq.~(\ref{MagnusProp}) by projecting it into the time-dependent Krylov subspace of dimension $k$,

 where the orthonormal Krylov basis consists of the columns of the projection matrix $V$.
-These, in turn, are constructed from the set obtained from the repeated series of matrix-vector operations
+These, in turn, are constructed from the set obtained from the repeated series of matrix-vector multiplications

 by the Arnoldi procedure with reorthogonalization.
 The Krylov representation of the Hamiltonian matrix, $H_\mathcal{K}$, is a $k \times k$ matrix, where $k$ is considerably lower than the full dimensionality of the numerical problem.
 Thus, the most time consuming part is not the exponentiation but rather the repeated series of matrix-vector multiplications, Eq.~(\ref{ConstructKrylovBasis}).
 These iterations are performed until the estimated error of the propagated wave is below some specified limit \cite{Saad1992}.
-This setup is highly parallelizable and may also exploit sparsity of the matrix $H(t+\tau/2)$.
-In addition, our solvers retain the aforementioned factorization of the couplings, which not only reduces the memory storage cost from scaling with $\sim \ell_{\mathrm{max}}^2$ to $\sim \ell_{\mathrm{max}}$, but also presents the possibility to perform all multiplications associated with the same B-spline integral matrix simultaneously.
-All local domains of non-zero elements are distributed using MPI in nested groups, which reduces overall communication needed for synchronization at each time instance, while the local compute-intense operations are handled by optimized threaded libraries.
-Although not needed for the simulations in this paper, these hybrid MPI-OpenMP solvers have shown excellent performance on thousands of cpu-cores.